-I put a drop or two inside the BCG through the holes on the side.
+I put a drop or two of oil inside the BCG through the holes on the side.

 Finally, I’ll apply oil to the BCG as indicated below and spread it around with my finger.

-And you’re done.
+And…you’re done.
 This is supposed to be quick and simple.
-A 10 minute wipe down to help make sure your AR runs smooth.
+A 10-minute wipe-down to help make sure your AR runs smoothly.

-That will work for a while, but at a certain point your rifle starts to ooze black goo.
-So, I like to wipe away the old and put on some new.
+That will work for a while, but at a certain point your rifle will start to ooze black goo.
+That’s when you’ll need a more thorough cleaning, so I like to wipe away the old and put on some new.

 The Deep Clean

 It’s good to do a deep clean every once in a while.
-Specifically, when you see a shift in performance.
-Meaning if the accuracy starts to degrade or malfunctions start to happen.
-A good deep cleaning does have an additional, often-overlooked, benefit.
+Specifically, when you see a shift in performance, meaning if the accuracy starts to degrade or malfunctions start to happen.
+A good deep cleaning has an additional, often overlooked, benefit.
 It allows you to thoroughly inspect your weapon for damaged and worn parts.
 This can help you head off catastrophic failures.